pagalvin/tsbook/chapter04_IntroducingTypes.md

 3. Add some typings (numbers, strings, booleans, etc.)
 4. You're done!

-All of the rest of your JS will work as normal.
+All the rest of your JS will work as normal.
 The most simple change to your code immediately provides significant benefit.
 This was my light bulb moment.
 It didn't end there for me and won't end there for you.

 It's probably safe to say that if there's no light bulb going off for you right now, TypeScript may not be for you, at least not today.
 I invite you to continue reading anyway :).